 - Cut Chicken into 1" cubes, making each piece as uniform as possible.

-- Add the egg white to the chicken, sprinkle in the cornstarch and mix well.
+- Add the beaten egg white to the chicken and sprinkle in the cornstarch.
+Mix well.

-- Add the tbsp of oil and put in the refrigerator for at least 30 minutes so the coating can adhere to the chicken.
+- Finally, add the tablespoon of oil and refrigerate the chicken for at least 30 minutes to allow the coating to adhere.

 Velveting in Water

-- Bring 1 quart of water to a boil in a medium pot, and add 1 tbsp oil to "grease the liquid".
-Lower the heat to maintain a very gentle simmer.
+- Bring 1 quart of water to a boil in a medium pot and add 1 tablespoon of oil to the boiling water.

 Velveting in Oil

-- When the meat turns white, in only about 30 to 45 seconds, immediately pour both the chicken and oil into a strainer, reserving the oil.
-Or, take the chicken out with a spider into your strainer.
+- When the chicken turns white, which takes around 30 to 45 seconds, immediately pour both the chicken and oil into a strainer, reserving the oil.